 The roof of your home is meant to last for several decades.
 However, it’s pretty much unavoidable that problems will develop over time due to everyday exposure to environmental elements and harsh weather conditions.
 If you want to maintain the quality of your roof, look out for the three common problems listed below.

 If a roof isn’t installed correctly, problems can develop right away as well as in the future.
 Some signs of a bad roof installation are gaps between shingles, missing drip edges, stained shingles and an absence of the underlayment.
 If your roof wasn’t installed right, it’s important to contact an experienced professional roofing company to make the necessary repairs.
 You can also consider a complete reinstallation of the roof if there are too many problems.
-Before going with a new company, always check to see if the warranty is still valid on your roof if you had the work done by a contractor.
+Depending on the materials you choose, you may be able to install roofing panels yourself.
+However, if you’re nervous about the process, you may want to consult with a professional.

 Water leaks are one of the most common roofing problems that you may encounter as a homeowner.
 Water leaks can be caused by missing roofing materials that have come loose or fallen off the building.
 Water getting into the building may also be due to flashing that is not secure or installed properly.
 Because gutters work to move water away from the home, you may also experience leak troubles when your gutters are clogged or damaged.
 Leaks might seem like a minor issue, but they can lead to significant damage to a structure and cause mold to develop, which can be hazardous for residents.